 I am finding it hard to submit to my husband when I disagree with some of his choices around how our lives run.
-How am I meant to obey 1 Peter 3 when I feel my husband's actions violate God's word?
+How am I meant to obey my husband when I feel his actions violate God's word?

 A woman's obligation to submit to her husband's authority should never be dismissed lightly, and is similar to every Christian's obligation to submit to church leaders or government.
 So far as it depends upon you, be at peace with all men and women, striving to obey the authorities placed over you in a sincere desire to please Christ.

 These authorities over us will not be perfect, of course, since all human beings are sinful, and yet Christ asks us to obey them knowing full well they will sin at times.
 The Bible doesn't say, "Obey authorities except when they sin," or "obey authorities except when they ask things you don't like or don't agree with, etc.".
 So the same goes in a marriage.